|

 qromag.com

-of the road isn't just for garage-rock, and twang isn't just for country.
+The sound of the road isn't just for garage-rock, and twang isn't

-Lost Patrol brought emotion into a new arena, and now they haunt with
+review), The Lost Patrol brought emotion into a new arena, and now

-with the road-spook of opener "Dead or Alive", The Lost Patrol
+Starting with the road-spook of opener "Dead or Alive",

-aren't here to comfort you on Rocket Surgery.
-Instead,
+The Lost Patrol aren't here to comfort you on Rocket Surgery.

-it's a chilly feeling of abandoned county roads with empty barns and ghost
+Instead, it's a chilly feeling of abandoned county roads with empty barns

-towns, like on the slower, darker, farther away "Coming Down",
+and ghost towns, like on the slower, darker, farther away "Coming

 sound on the penultimate "Love" and especially middle track